-As at 31 March 2021 the Group was funded by a fully drawn down £80,000,000 term loan and £5,000,000 drawn down from a £20,000,000 revolving credit facility, both provided by Bank of America Merrill Lynch and secured by fixed and floating charges over the assets of the Group and for which Tata Chemicals Limited ("Ultimate Parent") is guarantor.
+As at 31 March 2022 the Group was funded by a fully drawn down £80,000,000 term loan and £11,000,000 drawn down from a £20,000,000 revolving credit facility, both provided by Bank of America Merrill Lynch and secured by fixed and floating charges over the assets of the Group and for which Tata Chemicals Limited ("Ultimate Parent") is guarantor.
 The facilities are repayable in March 2023 and are subject to financial covenants which are tested at the level of the Tata Chemicals Limited group ("the Ultimate Parent Group") and in the event any are breached would result in such amounts owed becoming repayable on demand.
-In addition, the Group has short term loans of £12,000,000 from Tata Chemicals International Pte Limited and £4,500,000 from Gusiute Holdings (UK) Limited, both fellow members of the Ultimate Parent Group.
+In addition, the Group has a short term loan of £4,500,000 from Gusiute Holdings (UK) Limited, a fellow member of the Ultimate Parent Group.

-The Group also has access to a trade receivables financing facility of £13,000,000 with Standard Chartered Bank of which £7,176,000 was utilised at 31 March 2021 and a reverse forfaiting facility of up to £15,000,000 with Credit Agricole Corporate and Investment Bank of which £10,846,000 was utilised at 31 March 2021.
+The Group also has access to a trade receivables financing facility of £13,000,000 with Standard Chartered Bank of which £1,750,000 was utilised at 31 March 2022 and a reverse forfaiting facility of up to £40,000,000 with Credit Agricole Corporate and Investment Bank of which £26,424,000 was utilised at 31 March 2022.
 Access to new drawdowns under these facilities may be withdrawn at a month's notice.